badgerous/files2pdf_bot/README.md

 ## Usage

-`/start` Says hello to user
+`/start` Start bot.

 `/convert` Convert uploaded files to a single PDF.

 `/clear` Clear all uploaded files from the user session.

 ### Supported formats